3 Monitoring and reporting on service accessibility

-In accordance with section 16(3) of the Audit Act 1994 a copy of this report, or relevant extracts, were provided to the departments of Human Services, Treasury and Finance, Premier and Cabinet, Health, and Justice with a request for submissions or comments.
+In accordance with section 16(3) of the Audit Act 1994, a copy of this report was provided to the named departments and agencies with a request for submissions or comments.

 The submissions and comments provided are not subject to audit nor the evidentiary standards required to reach an audit conclusion.
 Responsibility for the accuracy, fairness and balance of those comments rests solely with the agency head.